modio/modio-docs/public/en-us/game-management/monetization/onboarding.md

 Now that you’ve verified and onboarded your team, you are able to turn on and adjust the marketplace functionality for your game:

-- **Token name** - This defaults to ‘mio’ but allows you to change the name of your token.
-This name will be shown anywhere the token is referenced within your marketplace.
+- **Virtual Currency name** - This defaults to ‘creator credits’ but allows you to change the name of your virtual currency.
+This name will be shown anywhere the virtual currency is referenced within your marketplace.
 - **Minimum and maximum price** - These values restrict content sold in the marketplace to be limited to prices within this range.
 - **Default price** - Sets the default/recommended value populated in the price field when creators set up their content for sale.
 - **Transaction revenue split** - Allows you to change the default revenue share split between creators and you as the game publisher.
 You can see which share each party will get in the split calculator on the right side.